leopedroso45/ViLoW/README.md

 - By default, the volume folder where videos should be stored is **C:\data**, but you can easily modify this in the Docker-compose file.

--  In the db_connection file you can edit the database settings, such as the database name, root name and password that are standard.
-(If you're running on docker, you don't have to worry about)

 - Now you can run:
 ```docker-compose run --build```